-Colonel Jeffrey H. Waldman is the Vice Commander of the 129th Rescue Wing, Moffett Air National Guard Base, Calif.
+Colonel Jeffrey H. Waldman is the commander of the 129th Rescue Wing, Moffett Air National Guard Base, Calif.
+As the wing commander, he is responsible for organizing, training, equipping, and maintaining combat-ready personnel recovery forces.
 The 129th Rescue Wing executes worldwide missions and operations in support of U.S. national defense strategy and global military objectives.
 In addition, the Wing conducts statewide missions and operations on behalf of the Governor of California in order to save lives and protect property of the citizens of California.
-The 129th Rescue Wing is manned by more than 1,000 military and civilian personnel in 18 subordinate groups, squadrons and flights, and provides resources and support to an additional 200 personnel at two geographically separated locations.
+The 129th Rescue Wing is manned by approximately 1,000 military and civilian personnel organized in 18 subordinate groups, squadrons and flights.
 From Moffett, the Wing operates HC-130J Combat King II aircraft, HH-60G Pave Hawk helicopters, and the Guardian Angel pararescue weapon system.

 1987 Bachelor of Arts, Magna Cum Laude, University of California, Berkeley, Calif.